billybonks/test/README.md

 - If i did things better from the start i would have less pain
 - atleast labels migration not to hard
 - i wonder if state labels will die completely
-- tired of prs omg
+- tired of prs omg, and edits